University of Limerick Vikings: 2010

 The Vikings continued the success of recent years by reaching the playoffs for the fifth successive year.
 Helped by the addition of rookies Shane Gleeson at centre and Sean Sheehy at corner back, the team was once again led by a strong running game and a physical defence on their way to a 6–1–1 record.
 Their only defeat once again came at the hands of perennial championship rivals, the Dublin Rebels.

 In June 2010, the Vikings won their first international title, by winning the second EFAF Atlantic Cup, held in Dublin.
 This win, along with their consistent domestic success, elevated the Vikings into the EFAF Top 20 rankings for the first time in the team's history, debuting at No. 19.

 The Vikings success in the Atlantic Cup resulted in them being named the IFAF Team of the Month for June 2010 – the first Irish team ever to win this award.

 The Vikings proceeded to their fifth Shamrock Bowl in five years by beating the Carrickfergus Knights 20–0 in their Shamrock Bowl semi-final.

 The Vikings failed to make it four Shamrock Bowl victories in a row as they lost in the Shamrock Bowl to the No. 1 seed Dublin Rebels, 15–0.

-2011

-In 2011, the Vikings claimed their second regular season league title, and first undefeated regular season, going 8–0.
-Although they were unbeaten on the field in 2007, because of a forfeit given up to Cork, the Vikings finished with a 7–1 record and the Dublin Rebels claimed the league crown.
-The Vikings came close to the kind of dominance seen in the 2007 season.
-Their only close regular season game was a 6–3 road victory over the Dublin Rebels.
-The offence averaged 36.8 points per game, while the defence gave up only 4.3 points per game in the four games they played.
-The last four games of the season were not contested, as forfeits by UCD, Cork and the Dublin Dragons (twice) gave the Vikings four default 30–0 wins.

-In the playoffs, the Vikings defeated the Craigavon Cowboys in the Shamrock Bowl semi-final, and faced the Dublin Rebels at Morton Stadium in Shamrock Bowl XXV on 31 July.
-Despite leading the game 13–8 at half time through a Marc Ashworth TD run, and a TD catch by Breandán Curtin from Ashworth, the Vikings were defeated by a score of 14–13 thanks to a 4th quarter Sam Hodgins touchdown for the Rebels.